MissingCore/Music/README.md

 For information on the goals and ideology of this app, refer to the [`App Goals & Ideology`](./docs/app-goals-ideology.md) document.

+> [!NOTE]
+> This app is designed to work best on "phone" layouts and isn't tested for larger screens (ie: tablets).
+We may improve the layout for larger screens in the future.

 > [!IMPORTANT]
 > Be careful when clearing the cache of the app as if you accidentally clear the storage, all the data in the app will be deleted (ie: playlists, favorited tracks, artwork).